MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/faq.md

 - Automatic combat functions (such as I.S.) are greatly affected by the time taken to take screenshots
 - This time consumption is unrelated to MAA, but related to computer performance, current usage, or emulator.
 You can try cleaning up background processes, changing emulators, or upgrading computer configurations.

+## About Windows UAC

+MAA should not require Windows UAC administrator privileges to run all functions.
+The functionalities related to administrator privileges are as follows:

+1. `Auto Detect Connection`: Administrator privileges are required when the target emulator is running with administrator rights.
+2. `Close Emulator After Completion`: Administrator privileges are required when the target emulator is running with administrator rights.
+3. `Start MAA Automatically on Boot`: It is not possible to set automatic startup with administrator privileges.
+4. When MAA is incorrectly extracted to a path that requires administrator privileges for writing, such as `C:\` or `C:\Program Files\`.

+There have been reports that systems with UAC disabled may have the issue where "even without selecting 'Run as Administrator' by right-clicking, it will still run with administrator privileges."
+It is recommended to enable UAC to avoid unintended privilege escalation.

 ## The download speed is slow and the mirror site is not accessible

 1. Go to [Download](../readme.md) to get the link (non-mirror) you want to download.